Flavio-Santos/luz-e-cena/README.md

 - Reusable components built with React, TypeScript, and CSS Modules.
 - Clean and modular code structure.

+## 📚 React Features

+- How to create and structure React components using TypeScript and JSX.
+- Using **CSS Modules** for encapsulated component styling.
+- Structuring forms with semantic tags (e.g., `<form>`, `<fieldset>`, `<input>`) inside React components.
+- Passing specific **props** to configure form elements and other components.
+- Importing and integrating components to promote **reusability **and** modularity**.
+- Using VS Code shortcuts like `rafce` to quickly scaffold functional components.
+- Implementing **composition techniques** by importing and reusing smaller components within larger ones.
+- Correctly referencing and applying images in React from the `public` folder.

 ## 🛠️ Technologies Used

 | Technology  | Description                 |